Table of Contents

 The Differences Between the Three Gili Islands

-Each of the three islands, while equally lovely, has a distinct ambiance.
+Each of the three islands, while equally lovely, has a distinct ambience.
 The islands are named in order from west to east:

 - Gili Trawangan – (quick link Bali to Gili Trawangan)